Gastroschisis Repair

 COMPLICATIONS: None

-DRAINS: NGT to low wall suction
+DRAINS: OGT to low wall suction

 DISPOSITION: Patient to NICU intubated, stable.